 Beyond helping homeowners in Clark County to connect with possible spirits, the team has also been called out of the area to investigate.
 They have spent considerable time at historical sites in Idaho, several stops along the Oregon Trail and the Oregon Coast.

-On a recent weekday evening, the team was called to a home in Battleground to help a family connect with a restless spirit.
+During one investigation, the team was called to a home in Battleground to help a family connect with a restless spirit.
 They sent a group of four to sweep the house for activity and captured photos that document spirits.
 A longer, overnight investigation is scheduled to follow this visit.

 During another initial investigation, the team was able to capture a photo that showed two small children looking back from a television screen that was not turned on.
 The team is also scheduled to return to this undisclosed location to communicate with the pictured children.